Russell Fairfax: Football career

-Fairfax played the final season of his career - 1981, with the South Sydney club and went on to coach the Snowy River Bears in Group 16.
+Fairfax played the final season of his career - 1981 - with the South Sydney club and went on to coach the Snowy River Bears in Group 16.

 Fairfax had an unsuccessful stint in coaching at the Eastern Suburbs Roosters in 1989 and 1990.

 Other roles

 During the 1970s (prior to becoming a full-time professional player), Fairfax taught physical education at Randwick North High School and Cleveland Street High School.

 After retiring from football, Fairfax had a long career in sports journalism with Fox Sports.

-At the 2017 local government elections, Fairfax stood as an Independent councillor for Randwick City Council.
+At the 2017 local government elections, Fairfax stood unsuccessfully as an Independent councillor for Randwick City Council.

 Personal life

 Fairfax is married with two children.
 In 2014 he had a serious brain injury that required intensive surgery from which he recovered, but had some memory and personality effects.